creativemindsplugins/CM-Answers/readme.md

 [Pro Plugin Page](https://www.cminds.com/cm-answer-store-page-content/) | [Videos](https://www.videolessonsplugin.com/video-lesson/lesson/questions-answers-plugin/)  | [Demo](https://www.answersplugin.com/cm-answers-demo-main-menu/) | [User Guide](https://creativeminds.helpscoutdocs.com/category/987-answers-cma) | [AddOns](https://www.cminds.com/wordpress-plugins-library/?showfilter=No&tags=AnswerAddOn)

+⭐ Introducing the 2025 edition of CM Answers!
+With 20+ new features and over 50 customizable front-end labels, you can now personalize your Q&A forum like never before.

 **Our WordPress Q&A plugin allows users to easily submit and respond to questions.**

 Boost your WordPress site with CM Answers, an all-encompassing Q&A plugin that integrates seamlessly into your site.
 Perfect for setting up a dedicated Q&A network like StackOverflow or Quora, or just to enhance a page, it comes packed with features such as multilingual support, voting, moderation, tailored notifications, access control, flexible shortcodes, and reCAPTCHA for secure user interactions.